•

 • Must not participate at the high school level for more than four seasons in that sport (one season per year).

-• Must not be convicted of a felony in this or any other state, or adjudicated as a delinquent for an offense that would
+• Must not be convicted of a felony in this or any other state, or adjudicated as a delinquent for an offense that would be a felony if committed by an adult in this or any other state.

 • May not play, sit on the bench, or practice if ineligible.